docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.rst

 Called to get a metadata chunk specified by a fourcc code.

-If imMetaDataRec->buffer is null, the plug-in should set buffersize to the required buffer size and return imNoErr.
+If imMetaDataRec->buffer is null, the plugin should set buffersize to the required buffer size and return imNoErr.

 Premiere will then call again with the appropriate buffer already allocated.